hanafathiyah/Matrix-Calculator/README.md

 * Polynomial Interpolation
 * Bilinier Regression

-Note : All the features above can read and write test cases either in file or konsol.
+Note : All the features above can read and write test cases either in file or console.

 ## The Process
 This Project was made under several conditions:
 * Using Java SE Runtime Environment (JDK 17 version and JRE)
+* Using Maven 3.8.2 to automate build the program
 * Created using intelliJ idea (new version)

 ## Folder Structure